 Do You Need a Passport to Travel to Puerto Rico?

 Thanks to Puerto Rico’s status as a Free Commonwealth of the United States of America, there is no passport requirement for United States citizens.
-You will, however, need to prove your citizenship with a valid form of identification like a driver’s license.
+You will, however, need to prove your citizenship with a valid form of identification, like a driver’s license.

-This includes passengers from areas like Guam, the US Virgin Islands, American Samoa, Swains Island, and the Commonwealth of the Northern Mariana Islands, as well, provided that you go directly to Puerto Rico and do not set foot in a foreign port or place before your arrival.
+This includes passengers from areas like Guam, the US Virgin Islands, American Samoa, Swains Island, and the Commonwealth of the Northern Mariana Islands, provided that you go directly to Puerto Rico and do not set foot in a foreign port or place before your arrival.